geez0219/website-ng/src/assets/branches/r1.0/tutorial/advanced/t02_pipeline.md

             [3, 0, 0]])}

-## Benchmarking pipeline performance
+<a id='ta02bps'></a>

-In the ideal world, deep learning scientists would need to evaluate costs and speed in either in terms of data processing or model training before deploying.
-That makes benchmarking such tasks significant as we need good summary of the measures.<br>
+## Benchmark Pipeline Speed

-`Pipeline.benchmark` provides that important feature of benchmarking processing speed of pre-processing operations in the `Pipeline`
+It is often the case that the bottleneck of deep learning training is the data pipeline.
+As a result, the GPU may be underutilized.
+FastEstimator provides a method to check the speed of a `Pipeline` in order to help diagnose any potential problems.
+The way to benchmark `Pipeline` speed in FastEstimator is very simple: call `Pipeline.benchmark`.

-We will create `Pipeline` for the CIFAR-10 dataset with list of numpy operators that expand dimensions, apply minmax scaler and finally rotate the input images.
+For illustration, we will create a `Pipeline` for the CIFAR-10 dataset with list of Numpy operators that expand dimensions, apply `Minmax` and finally `Rotate` the input images:

 ```python